flippant/parse/README.md

 Logging data is automatic, as long as the player being recorded is listed in the logger option of your settings.
 This is case-sensitive, and wildcard (\*) at the end of a name is permitted (this allows defensive data to be recorded easily, despite changes in name due to special indexing).

-Data is saved to your /parse/data/log folder to a file according to player name, monster name, and stat (melee, ws, etc.).
+Data is saved to /parse/data/log, in folders designated according to the *recording* player, to a file named after the recorded player, monster name, and stat (melee, ws, etc.).
 Data is *not* logged if it does not have a damage parameter—for example, it will not record parries, enfeebles, misses, etc. Category sections (ws, ja, spell, mb) will save the spell name next to the damage.

 If data has not been saved to that file since the last time Parse was loaded, it will first append time and date for quick reference.